 No olive oil is used.
 As it's a French classic from the North of France, instead it uses good butter.

 Some variations to the classic include cheese and other vegetables such as pumpkin, but the most popular you'll find are made simply with plain leeks, nothing more.
 For non-vegetarians, add some bacon or lardons.
+However, if you want to add chicken, omit one of the leeks for a little roast chicken or leftover holiday turkey.

 How to Prepare Leeks